gjnave/Sana-for-Windows/README.md

 - [Citation](#bibtex)

 # 🔧 1.
 Dependencies and Installation
- (This section has been removed as the files above will no longer work with Linux)
+ (This section has been removed as the altered files above will no longer work with Linux)

 # 💻 2.
 How to Play with Sana (Inference)